Income tax return

 - For the purpose of calculating income and expenditure, Attachment E 1a includes a standardised layout for business income and expenditure.
 You do not need to submit a further account of income and expenditure in paper form.

-- If the lack of the technical requirements (e.g. absence of an internet connection) makes it impossible for the taxpayer to submit the income tax return by electronic means, it must be submitted to the competent tax office in written form using the income tax return form E 1.
+- If the lack of the technical requirements (e.g. absence of an internet connection) makes it impossible for the taxpayer to submit the income tax return by electronic means, entrepreneurs must submit it to the competent tax office in written form using the income tax return form E 1.

 - Moreover, the obligation to submit via FinanzOnline applies only to taxpayers who are required to submit preliminary VAT returns (those with a turnover in the previous year of more than 35,000 Euro).